TheeMichael/Bash-Colors-Python/README.md

 - How to create an installable python module
 - Bash prompt color coding
 - How to add a License
+- Links to how to do more advanced licensing

 ## Installing